 Whether you like it or not, the Metaverse is here.
 While the great digital overlords at Facebook have thrown rocket fuel on the slowly burning fire with recent announcements, it was inevitable with the surge in VR’s growth (see above).
-The biggest challenge for developers will be to deliver a quality product with limited latency.
+The biggest challenge for developers will be to deliver a quality product with little latency.
 It is complicated enough already that they have to build a new virtual environment from scratch with expectations through the roof, add complex infrastructure backend to support this new brand of services and you have a nightmare scenario for developers.
-If the metaverse’s wildest dreams come true, we will be doing groceries, meeting our future partners and gaming in virtual reality from wherever, whenever.
-This will undoubtedly not only take a robust & distributed hosting system to service end users, but you will need a platform that can scale on a global level.
+If the Metaverse’s wildest dreams come true, we will be doing groceries, meeting our future partners and gaming in virtual reality from wherever, whenever.
+This will undoubtedly not only take a robust & distributed hosting system to service end users, but you will need a platform that can scale globally.
 No wonder cloud providers are investing heavily in this area.

 Play to earn will grow

 Don’t shoot the messenger.
 With the rise of blockchain and crypto in recent years, this was bound to happen.
 There is big money to be made in the gaming industry, and this borderline gambling-level concept will keep growing.
 Play to earn lets gamers delve into the two most basic and wanted instincts; earning money and being entertained.
 When a country like the Philippines must create new fiscal laws for games like Axie Infinity and people generating revenue, you know something is boiling over and bound to happen.
 It remains to be seen whether it is used to bring actual value to games and players or if it becomes abused as a new gambling mechanism.